 American educator Salman Khan never undervalued the one and only view he received from his 12-year-old cousin, Nadia, for the tutoring videos he published to YouTube.
 One view would eventually turn into Khan Academy—a non-profit e-learning academy delivering over 1 billion lessons worldwide to 40 million students.

-Photographer Trey Ratcliff never undervalued the fact that his mother was his one and only admirer and viewer during his first few years of posting pictures everyday on Instagram.
+Photographer Trey Ratcliff never undervalued the fact that his mother was his one and only admirer during his first few years of sharing his photography on Instagram.
 Now Trey is considered to be the pioneer of HDR (High Dynamic Range) photography with his photos receiving over 175,000 views a day.

 Remain Appreciative While Staying Focused on Your Craft

-Focus instead on the product you are delivering and how to make it better and less on how the world will accept your idea.
-Be completely honest with yourself and strengths and weaknesses by experimenting with what is working and what is not working.
+Focus instead on the product you are delivering and how to make it better.
+Don’t worry about how the world will accept your idea.
+Be completely honest with yourself by understanding your strengths and weaknesses.
+Never stop experimenting.

 Your confidence will continue to build through small successes over time and each small success or milestone should not be undervalued.
 Be thankful for any accolades received along your journey.